Council at Fili

 The Council at Fili was a military council, which was convened on 13 September 1812 after the Battle of Borodino during the French invasion of Russia by Commander-in-Chief Mikhail Kutuzov in the village of Fili, west of Moscow.
-The question was asked whether, after the orderly retreat from the Battle of Borodino that Napoleon had won despite great losses of the Grand Armee, to give another battle near Moscow or to abandon the city without a fight.
+The question was asked whether, after the orderly retreat from the Battle of Borodino that Napoleon had won despite great losses of the Grande Armée, to give another battle near Moscow or to abandon the city without a fight.

 On the eve of the council

 On the eve of the council, formations of the Russian Army were located west of Moscow to give battle to Napoleon's troops.
 The position had been chosen by General Leonty Bennigsen.
 Barclay de Tolly had inspected the battlefield on horseback and came to the conclusion that the position was fatal to the formations of the Russian army.
 The same conclusions after him came, having traveled to the location of the Russian troops, to Alexei Ermolov and Karl Tol.